savonet/book/workflow.md

 to use the [_JACK library_](https://jackaudio.org/), which is dedicated to this and provides very good performances and low latency.
-In order to use it, you first need to run a JACK server: this is most easily done by using applications such as _QjackCtl_ which provide a convenient graphical interface.
-Once this is done, various applications provide virtual ports which can be connected together.
+In order to use it, you first need to run a JACK server: this is most easily done by using applications such as _QjackCtl_ which provides a convenient graphical interface.
+Once this is done, the applications using JACK export virtual ports which can be connected together.

 In Liquidsoap, you can use the operator `output.jack` to create a port to which